-On a annual basis, the auditor reports to the Board of Trustees, through the Finance and Audit committee on the operation of the systems of control and on the discharge of the Board of Trustees' financial responsibilities.
-On an annual basis the auditor prepare a summary report to the committee outlining the areas reviewed, key findings, recommendations and conclusions to help the committee consider actions and assess year on year progress.
+The Auditor reports their findings and recommendations at the end of each audit to the Board of Trustees through the Finance and Audit Committee on the operation of the systems of control and on the discharge of the board of Trustees' financial responsibilities.
+The Auditors prepare an annual summary report to the committee outlining the areas reviewed, key findings, recommendations and conclusions to help the committee consider actions and assess year on year progress, which is published on the Trust website.

-Review of effectiveness
+Review of Effectiveness